ttolentino89/hipstermaker/README.md

 5. User is then given the option to "create a new millenial", this continuing the endless cycle of creating new fake hipsters for some bizarre impractical reason, possibly catfishing.
 6. ....profit?

+Post-MVP:
+Would definitely like to flesh this out into something a bit more substantial, if not practical (ha.)
+Maybe like a fake hipster swipe-based dating parody game where you match with people based on music that doesn't exist?
+Honestly this sounds kinda like how awful tinder and stuff already is, so why not get some comedic relief out of it?